-This SPD describes the terms of Supplement VV as of January 1, 2022, as required by the Employee Retirement Income Security Act of 1974 (ERISA).
+This SPD describes the terms of Supplement VV as of January 1, 2025, as required by the Employee Retirement Income Security Act of 1974 (ERISA).
 Since this is a summary, the description doesn't cover every provision of Supplement VV.
 Many complex concepts have been simplified or omitted in order to present a more understandable Plan description.
 If the Plan description is incomplete or if there's any inconsistency between the information provided here and the official Plan text, the provisions of the official Plan text will prevail to the extent permitted by law.
 In addition, this SPD does not cover some provisions of the URP that were in effect prior to February 1, 2010.
 Those provisions are summarized in previous versions of the Supplement VV, Unocal SPD or in an additional SPD titled Unocal Retirement Plan - Special Provisions Applicable To Molycorp, Inc. - Questa Division Hourly-Paid Employees.

-If you have questions regarding the Plan and Supplement VV, or if you are planning for your retirement, contact the HR Service Center at 1-888-825-5247 (1-832-854-5800 outside the U.S.).
+If you have questions regarding the Plan and Supplement VV, or if you are planning for your retirement, contact the HR Service Center.
+(See the Benefit Contact Information section in this SPD).